Mortiniera/Fake_News/README.md

 In order do this we decided to focus only on the LIAR dataset.
 The feedback of Milestone 1 suggested the use of advanced natural language processing techniques which will recquire our full commitment.

+We ran a first descriptive analysis of our data, and already discovered some insights on the final guide.

+The next steps include feature engineering.
+Here are the directions we wish to investigate:
+  -Tagging of the different grammatical value of the words (Pronouns, nouns, verbs, ...)
+  -Comparing the term frequencies of the english language and the english of our list of statements -TF-IDF (Term Frequency - Inverse Document Frequency) values as a metric -Detrminig the relevance of our different features (geographical origin, political affiliation, topic) -Creating a credit history feature of the authors using the five given columns (finding an relevant metric from the 5)

+We will run the interpretable machine learning techniques, Logit model and Random Forest most likely, in order to determine the relevant features so as to complete the guide.
+We will verify our assomptions using the provided test set.